meyouwe/Sketch_Auto-rename-artboards/README.md

-The documentation and code here is a fork of loganw [work](https://github.com/loganw/Sketch_Auto-rename-artboards/).
+The documentation and code here is a fork from [loganw/Sketch_Auto-rename-artboards](https://github.com/loganw/Sketch_Auto-rename-artboards).

 This fork is a small change that renames the artboards different